hasanmansur/hasanmansur/README.md

 -->

 ### Hi folks, this is Hasan  👋
-- Currently a CS PhD student with professional experience in Software Development
+- CS PhD student with ​5+ years of professional experience in Software Development
+- Research endeavor is focused on developing automated approaches to support Software Engineering process
 - Exploring applications of Deep Learning to solve problems from HCI and Software Engineering domains
 - Conversant with building RESTful application backend with Node.js/Express.js in a microservices architecture
 - Competent in MySQL, MongoDB, Redis, Elasticsearch, Docker